Mk-CloudLeader/CloudMeet/SS_aws-certified-solutions-architect-associate-notes.md

 ### Module 2: AWS Compute

 # Module 3: AWS Networking

+# VPC
+### What is networking?
+* Connecting computing devices with each other for communication

+### What’s the need of private network?
+* Is it possible for a company to grant all of its resource rights to the public?
+NO.
+* Private cloud is a method of sharing resources exclusively within a company's network.

 ### What is vpc?
 (Virtual private cloud)
 * virtual data center in cloud
 * allows users to create a private network within cloud environment